nickw1/alva-arjs/README.md

 ### Install dependencies

 You need to ensure you build the specific versions of LocAR.js and AlvaAR below.
-Neither are available on NPM.

-- version `0.0.13-pre3` of LocAR.js.
-This can be obtained by building the code in the `PR16` branch from [LocAR.js](https://github.com/AR-js-org/locar.js).
-Please build with
+- version `0.1.x` of [LocAR.js](https://github.com/AR-js-org/locar.js).
+Can be installed with `npm`.

-`npm run build`

-and it will produce a tarball.

 - The `npm` version of AlvaAR.
-This can be obtained from the `demomod` branch of my modified version of AlvaAR [here](https://github.com/nickw1/AlvaAR).
+This is not on NPM; it can be obtained from the `demomod` branch of my modified version of AlvaAR [here](https://github.com/nickw1/AlvaAR).
 The source code is available in the `js` directory; please build it with

 `npm run build`